aeecleclair/Hyperion/README.md

 # openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
 ```

+`REDIS` may be left blank to disable Redis during development
-`REDIS`: Numerical values are example, change it to your needs
+Numerical values are example, change it to your needs

 ```python
 REDIS_HOST = "localhost" #May be left at "" during dev if you don't have a redis server running